Londa-LG/SQLiteViewer/README.md

 Type the local sqlite database name
 ![screenshot of app](./Screenshots/running2.png)

 Click connect.
-Then everytime you make a change click refresh to see it.
+Then every time you make a change click refresh to see it.
 ![screenshot of app](./Screenshots/running3.png)

 ## Contributions